TaguhiHakobyan/NotesStorerApi/source/includes/_errors.md

 ## HTTP Status Codes

-Here are some common HTTP status codes that Notes Storer API may return
+Here are some common HTTP status codes that Note Storer API may return

 Status Code | Description
 ---------- | -------